Huntley Dethatching Lawn Services

 Huntley Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching activities near Huntley’s wetlands, streams, and conservation lands require careful coordination with the Environmental Commission or Sustainability Board.
-Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands—may need permits and must follow buffer zone regulations.
-Erosion control is especially critical on clay soils, which are highly prone to sediment runoff when bare.
-During the spring dethatching window (April-May), residents and contractors should conduct visual surveys for nesting birds, as this period overlaps with early breeding season; compliance with Illinois Department of Natural Resources guidelines is required to protect ground-nesting species.
-For detailed requirements and permit procedures, contact:
+Dethatching near Huntley’s wetlands, streams, and conservation lands requires coordination with the local Environmental Commission or Sustainability Board.
+Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may need permits and must follow buffer zone regulations.
+Erosion control is critical on heavy clay soils, which are highly susceptible to runoff when bare.
+During the spring dethatching window (April-May), residents and contractors should conduct visual surveys for nesting birds, as required by the Illinois Department of Natural Resources, to protect ground-nesting species.
+Environmental compliance may include:

 Huntley Boards and Commissions